chb/indivo_server/doc/sphinx/source/documentation.rst

 Indivo's documentation (as of version 1.0) is written using the `Sphinx documentation framework <http://sphinx.pocoo.org/>`_, and is hosted by `Read the Docs <http://readthedocs.org/>`_.
-Additionally, we've added some mechanisms to autogenerate documentation for our :doc:`api` and :doc:`python client <py-client-reference>`.
+Additionally, we've added some mechanisms to autogenerate documentation for our :doc:`api-reference` and :doc:`python client <py-client-reference>`.

 Modifying the Docs